 Dawn Attack: Catching the Hessians Off Guard

 The march to Trenton was a grueling ordeal.
-The soldiers, soaked and chilled from the river crossing, trudged through the snow in darkness.
+And the soldiers, soaked and chilled from the river crossing, trudged through the snow in darkness.
 Two columns were formed, one led by Washington and General Nathanael Greene, the other by General John Sullivan.
 The plan was to converge on Trenton from the north and west, effectively cutting off any escape routes for the Hessians.

 Washington's forces launched their attack with surprising ferocity.
 The American artillery, under the command of Captain Alexander Hamilton, played a crucial role, bombarding the Hessian positions with devastating effect.
 The Hessians, disoriented and outnumbered, attempted to form lines of defense, but the American assault was relentless.
 Colonel Rall, though rallying his troops, was mortally wounded in the thick of the fighting.